 Parts of Maui are in ashes after wildfires blazed across the Hawaiian island.
 These photos show the destruction.

-Wildfires ravaged the Hawaiian island of Maui this week, killing at least 55 people and forcing thousands to evacuate.
+Wildfires that ravaged the Hawaiian island of Maui have killed scores of people and forced thousands to evacuate.
 Little is left in the historic town of Lahaina, which was once Hawaii's capital.

 The exact cause of the blaze is still unknown, but a mix of land and atmospheric conditions created "fire weather."
 "Fire weather" is characterized as strong winds, low relative humidity and thunderstorms, which create an environment where a fire can ignite and spread rapidly, according to the National Oceanic and Atmospheric Administration.